junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Often comes in:_  vials of 1 million U (1 g) or 3 million U (3 g), and more

-_Dosage of_ procaine penicillin—for moderately severe infections:
+_Dosage of_ procaine penicillin, for moderately severe infections:

 Give 1 injection a day for 10 to 15 days.